- College acceptance all works out in the end—even if you don’t get into your first choice

 Meet Sabine Rizvi:

 Thank you to Sabine for joining us today to share your experience as an entrepreneur!
 Dormzi was created by students for students.
 A marketplace to support and engage student entrepreneurs providing a platform for them to monetize their skills and create a conversation with fellow entrepreneurs.
-As an entrepreneur, take the time to listen to your community, ask for feedback and don’t be afraid to launch a product or service before it is ‘perfect’.
+As an entrepreneur, take the time to listen to your community, ask for feedback, and don’t be afraid to launch a product or service before it is perfect.
 Be open and adaptable.
-If you or someone you know would like to be a guest on our show, please send us an email firstname.lastname@example.org.